Neil Birkhoff works to find solutions to tax-related legal needs for private clients, businesses, and nonprofits.

 Neil is a Fellow of the American College of Tax Counsel and a past chair of both the Virginia State Bar’s Section of Taxation and the Virginia Bar Association’s Section of Taxation.
 Prior to joining Woods Rogers in 1987, he was a trial attorney in the Tax Division of the U.S. Department of Justice in Washington, D.C.

 Neil is a contributing author to several continuing legal education publications.
 He has been recognized for excellence in tax law in Best Lawyers in America and by Virginia Super Lawyers.

 Neil is an adjunct professor of law at the Washington and Lee University School of Law, where he currently serves as Interim Director of the Tax Clinic and where he taught classes on nonprofit organizations and trusts and estates.

-His community involvement includes service on the board of directors for Feeding America Southwest Virginia and the advisory board for The Community Tax Law Project.
+His community involvement has included service on the board of directors for Feeding America Southwest Virginia and the advisory board for The Community Tax Law Project.